 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Ready to shoot: Has a lens build-in, whereas the GX80 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the GX80 requires a separate lens.

 - More compact: Is smaller (106x61mm vs 122x71mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the GX80).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the GX80).